unixunion/solace-dashboards/README.md

 ```

 ## client side

+the client is a HTML websocket application, which will connect to the SolaceMonitor and then download the configuration
+from the server. for each metric defined it will register a handler and a menu item.

+the MonitorVerticle sends JSON transformed responses from to the client. the client then passes the message on to a
+handler as defined in the metric configuration. the handler is tasked with digging through the data and storing it in
-entire responses from solace are transformed into JSON and sent to the client.
-Its Up to the client to dig through the data for points of interest.
-The view configs are sent along with the JSON document to the client to aid the client in this aspect.
+the data arrays. the view configs are sent along with the solace response to the client to enable the client to plot
+the data as desired.

 see the index.html for layout of MaterializeCSS divs.